A stochastic partial differential equation model for limit order book dynamics

 Although joint modeling of order flow at all price levels in the limit order book is more appealling, (S)PDE models have lacked the analytical and computational tractability needed for applications; as a result, most analytical results have been derived using reduced-form models of the best bid-ask queues \cite{contlarrard2012,cont2013,Chavez2017,rosenbaum2017}.

-We propose a class of stochastic models for the dynamics of the limit order book which represent the dynamics of the entire order book while retaining at the same time the analytical and computational tractability of low-dimensional Markovian models.
-Our model may be viewed as a stochastic --and analytically tractable-- extension of the Lasry-Lions model adapted to the description of intraday dynamics of limit order books, with realistic dynamics for the market price and order book depth.
-Starting with a description of the dynamics of the limit order book via a stochastic partial differential equation (SPDE) with multiplicative noise, we show that in many case, the solutions of this equation may be parameterized in terms of a low-dimensional diffusion process, which then makes the model computationally tractable.
+We propose a class of stochastic models for the dynamics of the limit order book which represent the dynamics of the entire order book while retaining at the same time the analytical and computational tractability of low-dimensional Markovian models, and provides realistic dynamics for the joint dynamics of the market price and order book depth.
+Starting with a description of the dynamics of the limit order book via a stochastic partial differential equation (SPDE) with multiplicative noise, we show that in many cases, the solutions of this equation may be parameterized in terms of a low-dimensional diffusion process, which then makes the model computationally tractable.
 In particular, we are able to derive analytical relations between model parameters and various observable quantities.
 This feature may be used for calibrating model parameters to match statistical features of the order flow and leads to empirically testable predictions, which we proceed to test using high frequency time series of order flow in electronic equity markets.

 {\bf Outline} Section \ref{sec:linearhom} introduces a description of the dynamics of a limit order book through a stochastic partial differential equation (SPDE).
 We describe the various terms in the equation, their interpretation and discuss the implications for price dynamics (Section \ref{sec:price}).
 This class of models is part of a more general family of SPDEs driven by semimartingales, introduced in Sec. \ref{ssec:general_class} and studied in Sec. \ref{sec:generalSPDE}.